Families last longer than regimes, says aristocrat

-In the past, there were many spelling variations: z Lobkovic, von Lobkowitz, de Lobkowicz… I believe it was in 1919 that it was decided in a family council to adopt finally “Lobkowicz”.
+In the past, there were many spelling: z Lobkovic, von Lobkowitz, de Lobkowicz… I believe it was in 1919 that it was decided in a family council to adopt finally “Lobkowicz”.

 Perhaps the hunters do not have a good image of the intellectuals!
 They will certainly be waving many good reasons to hunt, such as preventing the proliferation of animals harmful to the forest etc… As far as I am concerned, I might become a hunter if I had no other way to feed myself, but certainly not as leisure.

-Your mentioning hunters shooting people reminds me a few lines I recently read in one of the Monologues of Ivan Svitak, which goes something like:
+Your mentioning hunters shooting people reminds me a few lines I recently read in one of the Monologs of Ivan Svitak, which goes something like:

 The intellect can win against the gun only in the following cases:

-1)when the master of the intellect until he becomes an owner of a gun
+1)when the owner of the intellect until he becomes an owner of a gun

-2)when the master of the intellect knows that the opponent is master of the gun but plays badly
+2)when the owner of the intellect knows that the opponent is master of the gun but plays badly

 3)when he shoots first